bogre/iteratorcpp/README.md

 # iteratorcpp
-exers for cpp if you want to learn to make custom iterator
+exers if you want to learn how to make custom iterators for your custom containers or if you pretend to understand iterator concept